baggepinnen/SpectralDistances.jl/docs/src/ltimodels.md

 [`AR`](@ref) represents a model with only poles whereas [`ARMA`](@ref) has zeros as well.
 These types are subtypes of `ControlSystems.LTISystem`, so many of the functions from the [ControlSystems.jl](https://github.com/JuliaControl/ControlSystems.jl) toolbox work on these models as well.
 When acting like a `ControlSystems.LTISystem`, the default is to use the continuous-time representation of the model.
 The discrete-time representation can be obtained by `tf(m, 1)` where `1` is the sample time.

-!!! note
+!!! note "Note"
     This package makes the assumption that the sample time is 1 everywhere.
-When an [`AbstractModel`](@ref) is constructed, one must thus take care to rescale the frequency axis accordingly if this does not hold.
+When an `AbstractModel` is constructed, one must thus take care to rescale the frequency axis accordingly if this does not hold.
 If the discrete-time representation is never used, this is of no concern.

 To fit a model to data, one first has to specify a [`FitMethod`](@ref), the options are
 ```@example lti